antoniomarra8/DATA310/project1.md

 I concluded that the error was due to missing values in the square foot column for houses that did not report square footage anywhere on zillow.
 This caused these values to spit back more html code.
-In order to avoid skewing the data, I replaced these 10 homes with other randomly chosen houses in Austin that had values for each metric we are measuring.
+In order to avoid skewing the data, I replaced these 8 homes with other randomly chosen houses in Austin that had values for each metric we are measuring.

-Ultimately, I continued with 400 data points in my homes csv.
+Ultimately, I continued with 392 data points in my homes csv.

 ### **Model Architecture**

 The model architecture itself is similar to the model we used for our previous list of 6 homes in Mathews, VA.
-We have a sequential neural network that uses
+We have a sequential neural network that contains a single dense layer with the input shape set for the amount of variables chosen as the key analysis metrics.
+This was the original code I used for the model:

 ```
-model = tf.keras.Sequential([keras.layers.Dense(units=1, input_shape=[1])])
+model = tf.keras.Sequential([keras.layers.Dense(units=1, input_shape=[3])])
 model.compile(optimizer='sgd', loss='mean_squared_error')
 history = model.fit(x_1, y, epochs=500)
 ```

+I attempted to create three arrays to use in a stack in order to train my neural network.
+I received some errors when I first tried to create these arrays because the shapes of my inputs were different between my x, x_1, and y values.
+After some unsuccessful attempts at reshaping and massaging these variables, I changed the input_shape=1 and was able to produce some graphs:

-### **Project File**
+### **Project Files**

 <a id="raw-url" href="https://raw.githubusercontent.com/antoniomarra8/DATA310/main/project1.py">project1.py</a>